karan-pathak/guides/source/getting-started/js-primer.md

 });
 ```

-`Promises` come equipped with some methods out of which `then()` and `catch()` are mostly used.
+Promises come equipped with some methods, out of which `then()` and `catch()` are most commonly used.
 You can dive into details by checking out the reference links.
-`.then()` always returns a new promise, it’s possible to chain promises with precise control over how and where errors are handled.
+`.then()` always returns a new `Promise`, so it’s possible to chain Promises with precise control over how and where errors are handled.

 We will use `myPromiseObject` declared above to show you how `then()` is used: